ron-matt163/acr_data_collection/README.md

-# Automated Code Reviewer
+# Automated Code Reviewer Data Collection
 This repository contains code to collect additional commit-related and function-related context for code review data from PRs.

-## Strategy followed for adding commit-related context:
+## Strategy followed for adding commit and function-related context:
 ### 1. Initialize Authentication

 - Use a GitHub access token to authenticate the application, ensuring access to the required data.